-- In addition to the active ingredient, the medicine also contains: Calcium carbonate, low substituted hydroxypropyl cellulose, aluminium magnesium silicate, sodium starch glycolate (Type A), povidone K30, saccharin sodium, blackcurrant flavour, magnesium stearate. - What the medicine looks like and the content of the package: Lamictal Dispersible/Chewable Tablets (all strengths) are white to off-white and may be slightly mottled.
+- In addition to the active ingredient, the medicine also contains: - Calcium carbonate, low substituted hydroxypropyl cellulose, aluminium magnesium silicate, sodium starch glycolate (Type A), povidone K30, saccharin sodium, blackcurrant flavour, magnesium stearate. - Also see section 2 in this leaflet "Important information about some of the ingredients in the medicine". - What the medicine looks like and the content of the package: Lamictal Dispersible/Chewable Tablets (all strengths) are white to off-white and may be slightly mottled.
 They smell of blackcurrant.